-Report: Warriors' DeMarcus Cousins to Undergo MRI on Quad Injury Tuesday
+DeMarcus Cousins Suffers Injury, Warriors Reportedly Fear It's a Torn Quad

 The Warriors have been able to endure without Cousins for most of this season on the strength of their starting lineup.
 Stephen Curry, Kevin Durant, Klay Thompson and Draymond Green have the team poised to make another deep playoff run.

 Cousins' size adds a missing element for the Warriors as they pursue their third straight NBA title.
-Head coach Steve Kerr has to exercise caution to ensure his star center is healthy for the remainder of the postseason.